maliMirkec/personal-website/site/articles/how-to-animate-svg-signature.md

 calcPaths(5)
 ```

+{% note "Tip" %}
-> Pro tip: Be sure to check [the browser compability] before you use this technique.
+_Be sure to check [the browser compability](https://developer.mozilla.org/en-US/docs/Web/API/SVGGeometryElement/getTotalLength#Browser_compatibility) before you use this technique._
+{% endnote %}

 ## CSS Animation